chrismbah/strapi-devblog-readme/README.md

 If the server is not already running in your terminal, `cd` into the `backend` folder and run `npm develop` to launch it.

-Visit in your browser and register your details in the Strapi Admin Registration Form.`http://localhost:1337/admin`
+Visit `http://localhost:1337/admin` in your browser and register in the **Strapi Admin Registration Form**.

 # Design the content model for a developer friendly blog